-The species’ long-term decline began in the early 1800s as its wintering sites (hibernacula) were disturbed by mining, tourism, and other activities.
-In the decades since, these bats have been hit hard by habitat loss, and in 2007 a perplexing and deadly new threat to bats, called white-nose syndrome, first appeared in the Northeast and began killing hundreds of thousands of bats, including this federally listed species.
-If this species’ habitat is not better protected from the numerous factors that threaten it, and if white-nose syndrome continues to decimate bat populations and keeps spreading, it’s quite possible that we’ll witness the extinction of the Indiana bat.
+The species’ long-term decline began in the early 1800s as its wintering sites (hibernacula) were disturbed by mining, tourism and other activities.
+In the decades since, habit loss has continued to threaten these bats.
+In 1967, in recognition of Indiana bats’ declining status, the U.S. Fish and Wildlife Service listed them as endangered.
+Then in 2007 a perplexing and deadly new threat to bats, a fungal disease called white-nose syndrome, appeared in the Northeast and began killing hundreds of thousands of bats across the country, including Indiana bats.
+If this species’ habitat is not better protected from the many factors that threaten it, and if white-nose syndrome continues to decimate bat populations, it’s quite possible that we’ll witness the extinction of the Indiana bat.

 Closure of caves to human activity and other protective measures for hibernacula both preserve Indiana bats' habitat and help prevent the spread of white-nose syndrom -- and the Center has made crucial progress in this area.
 After our January 2008 request, the Forest Service closed all caves and abandoned mines in 33 eastern and southern states.
 In 2009, after we joined with allies to file a protest against a plan to auction off oil and gas leases in a portion of West Virginia’s Monongahela National Forest — just a few miles away from a major hibernating site for Virginia big-eared and Indiana bats — the Bureau withdrew the area from the lease sale.
 In 2010, after our petition, the Service announced closure of caves and mines in the national refuge system.